top of page

 1. Frozen and Burst Pipes

-When temperatures drop below zero, water lines in exterior walls, mechanical rooms, garages, and vacant spaces are at high risk.
-Once a pipe freezes, failure is only a matter of time.
-When it bursts, you’re not dealing with a drip—you’re dealing with flooding across multiple floors.
+When temperatures plummet below zero, water lines in exterior walls, mechanical rooms, garages, and vacant spaces face high risks.
+Once a pipe freezes, failure is inevitable.
+When it bursts, the result isn't just a drip; it’s flooding across multiple floors.

 Typical causes: